ceticamarco/backup.sh/man.md

 adopt this practice while using the `--extract` option to avoid password leaking in shell history.

 ## Backup extraction
-**backup.sh** can also be used to extract the encrypted backup as well to verify the integrity of the backup data.
+**backup.sh** can also be used to extract and to verify the encrypted backup.
 To do so, use the following commands:

 ```
 $> ./backup.sh --extract <ENCRYPTED_ARCHIVE> <ARCHIVE_PASSWORD>